-AACSB: Reflective Thinking AICPA: FN Research Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with ambiguous statutes.
-Level of Difficulty: 2 Medium Topic: Tax research
+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with ambiguous statutes.

 31. Under the Statement on Standards for Tax Services, a CPA may recommend a tax return position if the position is frivolous and the position is not disclosed on the tax return.